elon-fin-data/lab00-getting-started-git/README.md

 # :wave: Getting started with git, Github, and Codespaces

+Welcome to our Data Analysis in Finance course!
+This first lab is to just get you more comfortable using a modern computer environment.
+Out goals:

+1. Set-up a Github account.
+2. Log into Moodle and find this lab.
+If you're here, you've done that!

-## 🤓 Course overview and learning outcomes
+## Course overview and learning outcomes

 The goal of this course is to give you a brief introduction to GitHub.
 We’ll also provide you with materials for further learning and a few ideas to get you started on our platform. 🚀